 So you’re thinking about moving to Italy?
 Do it!
 Moving to any foreign country is such a unique, introversive experience.
 There are so many different ways to experience Italy, but the absolute best way is to live there.

-The more you explore different areas and different countries, the more you learn about yourself – and I mean deeper things beyond how much you love pasta!
-Some parts of Italy are historical, some artistic and some modern.
+The more you explore different areas and different countries, the more you learn about yourself – and I mean deeper things beyond how much you love pasta.
+Some parts of Italy are historical, some artistic, and some modern.
+Plus, consider all of that and pair it with a reasonable cost of living, and well, may I say you’re in heaven?

-Italy is one of the most beautiful countries with mountains, lakes, islands, and historic cities.
+Italy is one of the most beautiful countries in the world with mountains, lakes, islands, and historic cities.
 You may feel like you are in a travel movie, with artistic architecture, fantastic food and drinks, and beautiful scenery.

-Living in Italy showcases how cities used to be and how they have modernized.
+Italy showcases both the history of how cities used to be and how they have modernized.